hangnt88/JavaScript_Basic/README.md

 1. What is this?
 This is my final project for the JS Basic course, try to make a sample "Resume" adding my own information.
-Basically it should looks like this http://i.imgur.com/pWU1Xbl.png -  follow the course requirements
+Basically it should looks like this http://i.imgur.com/pWU1Xbl.png -  follow the course requirements (for more details please take a look at the original repo of this course: https://github.com/udacity/frontend-nanodegree-resume)

 2. How to use?
 Just run the index.html file then you will see the result of my project.